-North American Technology Boosts Beverage Waste Management

-Our search revealed a number of North American processors who meet our criteria for turning these commingled laminated papers into valuable pulp - including Green Box NA, located in Green Bay, Wisconsin, Fox River Fiber, Wisconsin, and West Virginia processor, Resolute Forest Products.
+The Sustainable Solution: North American Technology Boosts Beverage Waste Management commingled laminated papers into valuable pulp - including Green Box NA, located in Green Bay, Wisconsin, Fox River Fiber, Wisconsin, and West Virginia processor, Resolute Forest Products.
 In addition to these hydro-pulpers, we collaborated with beverage cup stewards like Tim Hortons, municipalities, collectors and sorters - all interested in expanding Blue Box materials and maximizing their value.
 The success of the pilot programs in Burlington and the County of Brant now opens the doors for more municipalities to expand the materials they accept in Blue Boxes across Ontario.